Pilot Projects Mini-Grant Program

 - feasibility of accomplishing the stated goals of the project;

-- involvement of RWJF Health Policy Fellows at Vanderbilt University and/or Health Policy Certificate Program students at Meharry Medical College in all aspects of the research project;
+- involvement of RWJF Health Policy Fellows at Vanderbilt University and/or Health Policy Scholars at Meharry Medical College in all aspects of the research project;

 - potential for contributing to or fostering further research in the area;